peterbourgon/peter-bourgon-org/_source/about/index.md

 I'm into well-designed and maintainable code, avoiding pre- and over-optimization, and best practices.
 For fun, I do a lot of reading, and when the weather's nice, I'm an avid runner.
-Some good things to read on the internet are, in no particular order, [the Atlantic](http://www.theatlantic.com), [Salon](http://www.salon.com),
+Some nice things to read on the internet are, in no particular order, [the Atlantic](http://www.theatlantic.com), [Salon](http://www.salon.com),
  [the Times](http://www.nytimes.com),